securzecom/dpdpa-docs/docs/2. DPDPA Rules/12 - Exemptions from certain obligations applicable to processing of personal data of child.md

 ---
-sidebar_position: 11
+sidebar_position: 12
 ---

-# Rule 11: Exemptions From Certain Obligations Applicable to Processing of Personal Data of Child
+# Rule 12: Exemptions From Certain Obligations Applicable to Processing of Personal Data of Child

 <details>
-  <summary><strong>Statutory Text — Rule 11:Exemptions from certain obligations applicable to processing of personal data of child.</strong> (click to expand)</summary>
+<summary><strong>12.
+Exemptions from certain obligations applicable to processing of personal data of child</strong></summary>

 (1) The provisions of sub-sections (1) and (3) of section 9 of the Act shall not be applicable to processing of personal data of a child by such class of Data Fiduciaries as are specified in Part A of Fourth Schedule, subject to such conditions as are specified in the said Part.

 (2) The provisions of sub-sections (1) and (3) of section 9 of the Act shall not be applicable to processing of personal data of a child for such purposes as are specified in Part B of Fourth Schedule, subject to such conditions as are specified in the said Part.

 </details>

 ---

-Rule 11 introduces narrowly defined exemptions that relax the otherwise strict obligations placed on Data Fiduciaries processing children’s personal data under **Section 9(1)** and **Section 9(3)** of the Digital Personal Data Protection Act, 2023.
+Rule 12 introduces narrowly defined exemptions that relax the otherwise strict obligations placed on Data Fiduciaries processing children’s personal data under **Section 9(1)** and **Section 9(3)** of the Digital Personal Data Protection Act, 2023.

 These subsections generally require prior **verifiable parental consent** and prohibit **tracking, behavioural profiling, and targeted advertising** directed at children.
 However, where the processing clearly benefits the child and the risk to privacy is minimal, the Rules provide conditional flexibility through the **Fourth Schedule**.